The best sugar shacks in and around Montréal

 Restaurant meals

 Once again, Caribou Gourmand is offering its highly anticipated weekend maple brunch.
-The menu consists of cabane à sucre-inspired dishes laden with maple syrup, such as the “The Sugar Shack Plate” with a ham braised in maple for 8 hours, apple and maple sausage from the Jean Talon Market, bacon in maple syrup, baked beans, scrambled maple eggs, yak creton from the East Bolton Yakiti Yak Farm, pork rinds, sweet pickles, toasted country bread, breakfast potatoes and mesclun.
+The menu consists of cabane à sucre-inspired dishes laden with maple syrup, such as the “The Sugar Shack Plate” with a ham braised in maple for 8 hours, apple and maple sausage from the Jean Talon Market, bacon in maple syrup, baked beans, scrambled maple eggs, duck rillettes, pork rinds, toasted sourdough bread, and breakfast potatoes.
 Pick and choose among all the dishes available and create your perfect sugar shack brunch.
-Don’t forget to taste the maple latte, maple beer or sugar shack Mimosa.
+Don’t forget to taste the sugar shack smoothie, maple beer or sugar shack Mimosa with maple whisky.
 Some vegetarian options are available.
-(Fridays, Saturdays and Sundays until April 20th).
+(Fridays, Saturdays and Sundays from March 13th until April 26th).

-Le Richmond is once again offering its highly anticipated weekend maple brunch, a yearly rendez-vous for savouring maple delights in the heart of the city.
-For one weekend only, March 29th and 30th from 10 a.m. to 3 p.m., head to Le Richmond to enjoy a maple menu that starts with 5 dishes to share such as a millefeuille with black pudding, maple cream and foie gras mousse.
-That course is followed by your choice among 4 main course options then dessert, of course.
-End your sugar shack experience on their terrasse with maple taffy, a kid activity (meeting farm animals) and an adult one (mulled wine or Canadian whiskey on ice).
+Le Richmond is once again offering its highly anticipated weekend urban maple brunch, a yearly rendez-vous for savouring maple delights in the heart of the city.
+On March 214th, 15th, and 22nd starting at 10am, head to Le Richmond to enjoy a maple menu that starts with 4 dishes to share such as maple roasted ham and salmon rillettes.
+That course is followed by your choice among 3 main course options then dessert, of course.
+End your sugar shack experience on their terrasse with maple taffy, activities for kids that include meeting Serge the llama and for adults with mulled wine or Canadian whiskey on ice.
 This is a very popular event so we highly recommend you get your tickets in advance.

 Celebrations and festivals